 This program is generously funded by The Heinz Endowments.

 These projects will increase awareness and advocacy of environmental health issues in our region.
-Together, they will offer several ongoing strategies and tools that will continue to build awareness of these issues long after the initiative concludes.
+Together, they will offer strategies and tools that will continue to build awareness of these issues long after the initiative concludes.